-If the last bundt cake was a little bit tricky, this one is the other extreme.
+If the Caramel Bundt Cake was a little bit tricky, this one is the other extreme.
 It really couldn’t be easier to bake.
 This year, my family had to celebrate Father’s Day on a different date than the actual holiday for a variety of reasons.
 It just so happened that I was traveling for work and wouldn’t make it home until late in the evening on the afternoon before our get together.
 While I was tired enough that I considered just buying something to bring for dessert–something I very rarely do because I love to bake so much–I felt like I really wanted to make something homemade for my brother’s first Father’s Day as a dad and my Dad’s Father’s Day.

 So what to make?
 It had to be something easy because I knew I couldn’t manage anything too fussy.
 It had to be something that I could make the night before because I knew I wouldn’t have time in the morning before we had to leave for my brother’s house.
 It also had to be a crowd pleaser for people with different tastes.
 I decided on the vanilla chocolate glaze cake.

 This cake is something that a friend’s mother used to make quite often for their very large family.
 It was a favorite of theirs for good reason.
 I always had to stifle the urge to go back for seconds when it was served.
 My friend’s mother was kind enough to share the recipe with me.
 When I read it I was stunned.
 It is a box of cake mix, a box of pudding, and a few other ingredients.
 Though I am not one to use mixes, this cake is so yummy that I sometimes can’t resist.
 It is a bundt, which, as you know, is always a style that I consider when I have to transport a cake.
 Best of all, it tastes a little bit like a moist, glazed chocolate doughnut.
 The next time you need something quick for a party or barbeque, consider this one.

 For the cake:

 - 4 eggs

 - Whisk together cake mix and instant pudding.